imluban/Cybernetic-AR-HUD/README.md

    pip install pygame==2.5.2
    ```

-   This aligns with what the README specifies — these libraries power the face/hand tracking and the HUD overlays.
+   This aligns with what the README specifies, these libraries power the face/hand tracking and the HUD overlays.

 3. **Run the application:**

+   Once dependencies are installed:
    ```bash
    python main.py
    ```
+   This launches the augmented reality HUD system.
+You need a webcam connected (laptop camera or USB webcam).

 ## 🎯 Usage